kensho-technologies/orama/docs/hackAwaySetup.md

 ## Hack away setup

-If you don't know what npm/webpack/babel is, or if you don't want to do any complex setup yet, you can start prototyping with Orama by scripting inside a HTML file with the following setup.
+If you don't know what npm/webpack/babel is, or if you don't want to do any complex setup yet, you can start prototyping with Orama by scripting inside a HTML file with the following code.

 > It's not recommended to use this setup for any serious work, or any production facing app.